swiftlang/swift-org-website/foundation-workgroup/index.md

 ## Communication

-The Foundation Workgroup communicates with the broader Swift community using the [forum link](https://forums.swift.org/c/related-projects/foundation/99) for general discussions.
+The Foundation Workgroup communicates with the broader Swift community using the [forum](https://forums.swift.org/c/related-projects/foundation/99) for general discussions.

 The workgroup can also be contacted privately by messaging [@foundation-workgroup](https://forums.swift.org/new-message?groupname=foundation-workgroup) on the Swift Forums.